lyh-ADT/AssSubtitleTranslate/README.md

 ## Features
 - Parse a `.ass` into a Custom Text Editor
 - Auto jump to next line when input `Enter(\n)`
+- It will replace the original line with newly input one.

 ![](./media/demo.gif)